pahammad/SpeedPerception/README.md

-# SpeedPerception: Human end-user perception of web applications in the wild
+# SpeedPerception: End-user perception of web applications in the wild

 <b>SpeedPerception / About</b>: